ognis1205/delta-hub/README.md

 To use Google's OAuth 2.0 with Delta Catalog via NextAuth, you will need Google's OAuth 2.0 authentication credentials, which include a client ID and client secret.
 Here is the process for obtaining them:

 1. Access the Google Developer Console.
-2. Agree to the usage of Google Cloud.
-3. Create a new project.
+2. Create a new project.
+3. Create the OAuth consent screen.
+4. Register your application and obtain authentication credentials (client ID and client secret).

+To use GitHub's OAuth 2.0 with Delta Catalog via NextAuth, you will need GitHub's OAuth 2.0 authentication credentials, which include a client ID and client secret.
+Here is the process for obtaining them:

+1. Access the GitHub Developer Settings.
+2. Create a new OAuth App.
-4. Create the OAuth consent screen.
+3. Create the OAuth consent screen.
-5. Register your application and obtain authentication credentials (client ID and client secret).
+4. Register your application and obtain authentication credentials (client ID and client secret).

 Getting the JWT Secret
 ==============================